processing-r/Processing.R/raw-docs/architecture.md

 ### `SketchRunner`

 `SketchRunner` is the middle layer between `SketchServiceRunner` and `Runner`.
-It interacts with `Runner` to run the Processing.R skectches.
+It interacts with `Runner` to run the Processing.R sketches.

 ## Reference

-* "Processing.Org".
+* "Processing.org".
 Processing.org.
-N. p., 2017.
+N.p., 2017.
 Web.
 17 June 2017.